ricosolana/Valhalla/README.md

 In cmake/get_steamapi specify the path to steamsdk at line 7.

 ## Progress
+### 6/9/2023 + TODO
+We are awaiting the insane ZDO changes featured within the latest betas to be released to production.
+Extending on the optimizations the devs made, I figured ZDOID can be smaller (32 bytes) which also avoids packing.
+There should be a way to remove the redundant ZDOID key in ZDOManager objects as every ZDO already has the same key.
+Assuming this reduces memory, this will also reduce the chance of a ZDO having a different id than its corresponding key.

+There are several similar instances of this throughout the sources (such as the prefab map).
+This might not be possible but I am really trying to find a way to remove this redundancy.

 ### 5/19/2023 + TODO
 Valheim had an update 3 days ago that went completely over my head.
 This is likely the largest refactoring I've seen the game have so far (its also been a long time coming).
 The most notable changes are:
  - Removing tacky console logs (they were likely used for debugging early on)